 Getting There: It’s a three-hour drive each way along I-10 and CA-62 (Twenty Nine Palms Highway).
 Leave long before or after rush hour or you'll spend much, much longer in the car.

 In 1908, Colonel Allen Allensworth, an escaped slave and ordained Baptist minister who retired as the Army's highest-ranking Black officer, and four like-minded peers settled a secluded spot in the Central Valley creating the only California town founded, financed, built, populated, and governed entirely by African Americans.
 At its peak in the 1920s, Allensworth had about 300 residents, a school district, hotel, and many businesses.
 Sitting on the original townsite, the state park has several recreated buildings including a school and church and a visitor center with a film to explain what led to the town’s demise in the 1960s.

 Getting There: It's about two-and-a-half hours north of LA using I-5, CA-99, and CA-43.

-Travel Tip: McFarland, a small farm town 19 miles away, and its high school's cross country program were the subject of a feel-good Disney film, which features the school, almond orchards, the prison, Esperanza market, and Tacos El Cazador, where you should stop for horchata and tacos al pastor.
+Travel Tip: McFarland, a small farm town 19 miles away, and its high school's powerhouse cross country program were the subject of a feel-good Disney film, which used the school, almond orchards, the prison, Esperanza market, and Tacos El Cazador, where you should stop for horchata and tacos al pastor, as shooting locations.